AYVSP/AYVSP/README.md

-- 👋 Hi, I’m @AYVSP
+- 👋 Hi, I’m @Ayobami Adebowale
-- 👀 I’m interested in ... software development
+- 👀 I’m interested in ... software quality assurance and testing
-- 🌱 I’m currently learning JSS3, html, css
+- 🌱 I’m currently learning Cypress/JavaScript, for Automated testing
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ayomadewa@gmail.com